utopia-airlines/UtopiaSearchService/README.md

 destination_location=FSE,CAR
 ```

-All of the query parameters are optional
+All of the query parameters are optional (no spaces should be included because they're not a character that is allowed to
+be included in a URL by the relevant Internet standards.)
 -   `class`: range between 1st class and eco (represented by numbers, 1 meaning first class)
--   `seat`: give a list of seats that you desire (seperated by commas with no spaces)
+-   `seat`: give a list of seats that you desire
 -   `departureDateAfter`: all tickets that depart after the given day (I belive it includes
     the given day).
 -   `departureDateBefore`: all tickets that depart before the given day.
 -   `arrivalDateAfter`: all tickets that arrive after the given day (I belive it includes
     the given day).
 -   `arrivalDateBefore`: all tickets that arrive before the given day.
--   `departure_location`: list of locations that you desire to depart from (seperated by
+-   `departure_location`: list of locations that you desire to depart from
-    commas with no spaces)
--   `destination_location`: list of desired destinations (seperated by commas with no spaces)
+-   `destination_location`: list of desired destinations

 ## Issues